rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 A `docker-compose.yaml` file can include a `build` context, pointing to a `Dockerfile`.
 This allows `docker-compose` to build the necessary images as part of the application setup.
 However, a `Dockerfile` operates independently and does not interact with `docker-compose.yaml`.

 ---
-## Q. Write a Java program that reads a file, replaces all occurrences of "java" with "JVM," and writes the modified content back to the file.
+## 123. Write a Java program that reads a file, replaces all occurrences of "java" with "JVM," and writes the modified content back to the file.
 ```java
 import java.io.BufferedReader;
 import java.io.BufferedWriter;